Home Maintenance Tips to get your House Ready for Spring

 Damaged Gutters: We had a few storms this winter where wind and heavy snow brought tree limbs and debris down into yards and roofs.
 Spring is a good time to re-check your gutters to prevent water from backing up in those “April showers”.
-Water backups can create water damage, mold mildew and leaks inside your house.
-A little preventative cleaning can go a long way in preventing future claims.
+Water backups can crate water damage, mold mildew and leaks inside your house.
+A little preventative cleaning can go a long way in preventing future claims

 Concrete Repair: Water can also intensify cracks in concrete, which can lead to more water issues or even structural issues.
 If concrete around your house becomes uneven it can be a potential liability issue if someone visiting you trips and falls.
 Fill and cover any cracks the show up after all the snow has melted.